ben-tech/tree-purview/README.md

-# jQuery TreeGrid Extension for Yii 2
+# jQuery Tree purview Extension for Yii 2

 This is the [jQuery TreeGrid](https://github.com/maxazan/jquery-treegrid) extension for Yii 2.
 It encapsulates TreeGrid component in terms of Yii widgets, and thus makes using TreeGrid component in Yii applications extremely easy